 Make sure to collect the tester’s consent before recording their session.
 Look up ‘user testing consent form’ on Google and you’ll find what you need.

 Once you’ve collected consent, you can begin recording.
 Your objective is to record how long it takes users to complete their tasks.

 It is imperative to not help testers during this period.
 Let them find the solution themselves.
 Do not intervene even if they appear stressed out or frustrated – this is a sign they’ve encountered a few issues.
 Observe if and how they overcome their hurdles.

 For a remote unmoderated test, you can use tools like Lookback, Validately, and UserTesting.
 They get the job done.

 You can conduct remote moderated sessions with Google Hangouts, Microsoft Teams, or Zoom.
 Simply ask the testers to share their screen, and then observe how they interact with your product.

 When you have reached the end of your test, always thank your users for their time and effort.
 Depending on your industry and budget, rewarding users with cash or gift cards can be a great gesture.
 It’s also a great way to conclude a warm and welcoming experience.

-An iterative design process is a simple concept, and one that fits well with our recommended approach to building software using agile and Scrum.
-Instead of trying to design all of the screens for the entire product up front, start with a small number of the most important features – the ones that the development team plans to implement in their first few sprints.
+The iterative design process is a simple concept, and one that fits well with our recommended approach to building software using agile and Scrum.
 Once you’ve identified your users and generated a prototype to address their pain points, tested them, and collected their feedback, it’s time to put their feedback to good use.

 User testing is not a “one and done” activity.
 Incorporating user testing at various stages throughout the development process will help to merge customer satisfaction and the agile process to increase your return on investment.